 Humans and the economy are highly dependent on the natural environment and the corresponding provision of products and services.
 Changes such as land degradation and the exploitation of natural resources are seen worldwide as a potential threat.
-To monitor the degree of dependency and the changes in the natural environment, a methodology in UN context is developed, the System of Environmental Accounting – Experimental Ecosystem Accounting (SEEA EEA).
+To monitor the degree of dependency and the changes in the natural environment, a methodology in UN context is developed, the System of Environmental Accounting – Experimental Ecosystem Accounting.

 The aim of the Natural Capital Accounts is to – literally – map the relationship between nature, the economy and well-being in an understandable and internationally comparable way.
 Statistics Netherlands (CBS) is collaborating with Wageningen University to develop models, data and maps to present the completest possible spatial account of the current situation of natural capital in the Netherlands.
 This system of accounts, commissioned by the Ministry of Agriculture, Nature and Food Quality, is based on ecosystems services: the contribution of ecosystems to our economy and to other human activities.